 How the accommodation will help resolve the conflict between your religious beliefs or practices or lack thereof and one or more of your work requirements.

-After receiving your oral or written request, [EMPLOYER NAME] will engage in a dialogue with you to explore potential accommodations that could resolve the conflict between your religious beliefs and practices and one or more of your work requirements.
-[EMPLOYER NAME] encourages you to suggest specific reasonable accommodations that you believe would resolve any such conflict.
-However, [EMPLOYER NAME] is not required to make the specific accommodation requested by you and may provide an alternative, effective accommodation, to the extent any accommodation can be made without imposing an undue hardship on [EMPLOYER NAME].
+After receiving your oral or written request, {d.employeeName} will engage in a dialogue with you to explore potential accommodations that could resolve the conflict between your religious beliefs and practices and one or more of your work requirements. {d.employeeName} encourages you to suggest specific reasonable accommodations that you believe would resolve any such conflict.
+However, {d.employeeName} is not required to make the specific accommodation requested by you and may provide an alternative, effective accommodation, to the extent any accommodation can be made without imposing an undue hardship on {d.employeeName} .

 Supporting Information

-[EMPLOYER NAME] may ask you to provide additional information about your religious practices or beliefs and the accommodation requested.
+{d.employeeName} may ask you to provide additional information about your religious practices or beliefs and the accommodation requested.
 If you fail to provide the requested information, your request for an accommodation may be denied.

 Determinations

-[EMPLOYER NAME] makes determinations about religious accommodations on a case-by-case basis considering various factors and based on an individualized assessment in each situation.
+{d.employeeName} makes determinations about religious accommodations on a case-by-case basis considering various factors and based on an individualized assessment in each situation.

-[EMPLOYER NAME] strives to make determinations on religious accommodation requests expeditiously, and will inform the individual once a determination has been made.
-If you have any questions about an accommodation request you made, please contact [[POSITION]/the [DEPARTMENT NAME] Department].
+{d.employeeName} strives to make determinations on religious accommodation requests expeditiously, and will inform the individual once a determination has been made.
+If you have any questions about an accommodation request you made, please contact [{d.position}/the {d.departmentName} Department].

 No Retaliation

-Individuals will not be retaliated against for requesting an accommodation in good faith.
-[EMPLOYER NAME] expressly prohibits any form of discipline, reprisal, intimidation, or retaliation against any individual for requesting an accommodation in good faith.
+Individuals will not be retaliated against for requesting an accommodation in good faith. {d.employeeName} expressly prohibits any form of discipline, reprisal, intimidation, or retaliation against any individual for requesting an accommodation in good faith.

-[EMPLOYER NAME] is committed to enforcing this policy and prohibiting retaliation against employees and applicants who request an accommodation in good faith.
+{d.employeeName} is committed to enforcing this policy and prohibiting retaliation against employees and applicants who request an accommodation in good faith.
 However, the effectiveness of our efforts depends largely on individuals telling us about inappropriate workplace conduct.
-If employees or applicants feel that they or someone else may have been subjected to conduct that violates this policy, they should report it immediately to the [DEPARTMENT NAME] Department.
-If employees do not report retaliatory conduct, [EMPLOYER NAME] may not become aware of a possible violation of this policy and may not be able to take appropriate corrective action.
+If employees or applicants feel that they or someone else may have been subjected to conduct that violates this policy, they should report it immediately to the {d.departmentName} Department.
+If employees do not report retaliatory conduct, {d.employeeName} may not become aware of a possible violation of this policy and may not be able to take appropriate corrective action.

 Administration of this Policy

-The [DEPARTMENT NAME] Department is responsible for the administration of this policy.
-If you have any questions regarding this policy or questions about religious accommodations that are not addressed in this policy, please contact the [DEPARTMENT NAME] Department.
+The {d.departmentName} Department is responsible for the administration of this policy.
+If you have any questions regarding this policy or questions about religious accommodations that are not addressed in this policy, please contact the {d.departmentName} Department.

 [Employees Covered Under a Collective Bargaining Agreement

-The employment terms set out in this policy work in conjunction with, and do not replace, amend, or supplement any terms or conditions of employment stated in any collective bargaining agreement that a union has with [EMPLOYER NAME].
-[Employees should consult the terms of their collective bargaining agreement./Wherever employment terms in this policy differ from the terms expressed in the applicable collective bargaining agreement with [EMPLOYER NAME], employees should refer to the specific terms of the collective bargaining agreement, which will control.]]
+The employment terms set out in this policy work in conjunction with, and do not replace, amend, or supplement any terms or conditions of employment stated in any collective bargaining agreement that a union has with {d.employeeName} .
+[Employees should consult the terms of their collective bargaining agreement. ]

 [Acknowledgment of Receipt and Review